 - 1988-2004: Dr. Richard Greenwood

 - 1996-2010: Mr. Ron Ellis

 - 2015-2016: Dr. Jason Cumberledge

 From 1991-1996, Richard Greenwood and Ron Ellis formed the Summer Knights.
 This was an “Ultra-hip, high-energy show band” consisting of 23 members of the Marching Knights that would tour high schools in Florida.
 This group of students were ambassadors of UCF and the music department.

 Also in 1991, the Marching Knights Alumni Band Association was formed.
 Today, over 150 alumni return every year to perform with the Marching Knights during homecoming.

 In 1996, the band was invited to perform for the 25th Anniversary of Walt Disney World.
 After spending all night at the Magic Kingdom, the band performed in the “Remember the Magic” Parade.

 The Marching Knights would travel internationally for the first time in 2003.
 The band, under the direction of Richard Greenwood and Ron Ellis, travelled to Sweden for the Eksjö International Tattoo Marching Band Festival, performing several times throughout their trip, as well as visiting many sites along the way.

-Today, the Marching Knights are the largest and most visible student organization at the University of Central Florida.
+To this day, the Marching Knights are the largest and most visible student organization at the University of Central Florida.
 They are known for their high-energy performances, unique and contemporary drill designs, and musical selections including genres such as Jazz, Pop, Classical, Soundtracks, and more.
-The 300+ members experience the thrill of performing for tens of thousands of fans each year at UCF Football games, high school exhibitions, local parades, and bowl and championship games.
+The 375+ members experience the thrill of performing for tens of thousands of fans each year at UCF Football games, high school exhibitions, local parades, and bowl and championship games.
 With a commitment to excellence in performance, both on and off the field, the Marching Knights truly are “The Pride of Central Florida.”